mawrkus/pull-request-review-guide/README.md

 #### Wait for the green light

-Save time for everyone: if your CI/CD pipeline has a test stage, wait until all tests have passed before inviting ayone to the review.
+Save time for everyone: if your CI/CD pipeline has a test stage, wait until all tests have passed before inviting anyone to the review.
 You don't want the first comment to be "The build is failing :/".

 • [Go to top](#-guidelines) •